elfhosted/elfhosted.com/docs/app/xtremio.md

 ---
-title: Hosted Xtremio IPTV for Stremio from $0.15/day
+title: Hosted Xtremio IPTV for Stremio
 slug: Xtremio
 description: Xtremio IPTV is a Stremio Addon which lets you watch your paid IPTV streams in Stremio
 upstream: https://xtremio.elfhosted.com